Air Seychelles Logo

 Even though the Seychelles’ flag has changed, Air Seychelles keeps its unique red-green rectangle in its logo, honoring its heritage and the island’s spirit.
 The colors are now brighter, better showing off the nation’s vibrancy.
 The birds in the logo have become more detailed, especially their eyes, giving them a more realistic look and adding a modern flair.

-By focusing on more realistic and contemporary design elements and removing the previous “Creole spirit” mentioned, the logo highlights the physical beauty of the Seychelles.
+By focusing on more realistic, contemporary design elements and removing the previous “Creole spirit” reference, the logo highlights the physical beauty of the Seychelles.
 The clearer seagulls symbolize the journey over the sea and reflect the many coastal birds seen around the islands.
 Green connects to the lush landscapes of Mahé, the largest island, while the brighter red suggests the airline’s sky-high ambitions, warmth, and love for adventure.

 The word “Air” in the logo is subtly designed, blending with the sky-like background, and the lighter font emphasizes the feeling of flight.
 This suggests Air Seychelles offers a smooth, sky-bound journey, reinforcing the airline’s goal of making flying feel as limitless as the air.